 DS4G ion engine

 The dual-stage 4-grid (DS4G) thruster is a new design for a highly efficient ion engine designed and built at the Australian National University and sold to the European Space Agency (ESA) which laid down some basic conceptual requirements.
-According to the results of tests, announced in January 2006, DS4G achieved an exhaust velocity of 210 kilometers per second – more than 10 times faster than possible with the ion engines used on Deep Space 1 and SMART-1, and four times faster than the latest prototype ion engine designs.
+According to the results of tests, announced in January 2006, DS4G achieved an exhaust velocity of 210 km/s – more than 10 times faster than possible with the ion engines used on Deep Space 1 and SMART-1, and four times faster than the latest prototype ion engine designs.

 How it works